dcramer/panelkit/README.md

 Every tile is a React component.
 A few common attributes are shared:

-`name`
+`title`

-: The name (or label) to make visible for the tile.
+: The title (or name) to make visible for the tile.
 Inferred from the entity when available.

+`subtitle`

+: An optional subtitle to make visible for the tile.

 `entityId`